 Average RPM: $13-15 [source]

-Mediavine takes a 25% of the revenue as their management fee, but they offer a 1% loyalty bonus for each year a publisher stays with Mediavine.
+Mediavine takes 25% of ad revenue as their management fee.
+But they offer a 1% loyalty bonus for each year a publisher stays with Mediavine, topping out at 5% after year five.
+In year five, their fee would drop to 20% and you would earn 80%.

 *Net65 means that publishers get paid 65 days after the end of each month.